MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 ---
 # Surface Management Portal overview

-Built into Microsoft Intune admin center, the Surface Management Portal provides a centralized solution to self-serve, manage, and monitor Surface devices at scale.
+The Surface Management Portal, integrated into the Microsoft Intune admin center, provides a centralized platform for managing and monitoring Surface devices at scale.
+It offers end-to-end visibility, allowing you to address issues before they escalate.

-## Introduction

-As a single environment for the end-to-end visibility of corporate or user-owned Surface devices, the Surface Management Portal lets you quickly see any issues that need prompt attention before they hit your help desk.
+With the Surface Management Portal, you can:

-Get insights into device compliance, support activity, and warranty coverage.
-Quickly see the status of each device, which ones are still in warranty or expiring soon, and the status of active support requests with your hardware providers.
+- Gain insights into device compliance, support activity, and warranty coverage.
+- Monitor the status of each device, including warranty expirations and active support requests.
+- Centralize Surface-specific device administration in a single environment.

-When you [enroll Surface devices](/mem/intune/user-help/enroll-windows-10-device) into Microsoft Intune and users sign in for the first time, information from these Surface devices automatically flows into the Surface Management Portal, giving you a single pane of glass for Surface-specific device admin activities.
+- Automatically access comprehensive info from your Intune-enrolled Surface devices.
+When users sign in for the first time, information from these Surface devices automatically flows into the Surface Management Portal, giving you a single pane of glass for Surface-specific device admin activities.

 ## Get started